 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
 Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
-Generally, generics and biosimilars work just as well as the brand name drug or biological product and usually cost less.
+Generally, generics and biosimilars work just as well as the brand name drugs or biological products and usually cost less.
 There are generic drug substitutes available for many brand name drugs There are biosimilar alternatives for some biological products.